DrewWilliamsCRC/frontend_site/README.md

 - **User Authentication:** Secure registration and login with hashed passwords (using Werkzeug) and session-based mechanisms.
 - **Dynamic Home Page:** Displays a randomized dog image and a random cat image, both of which can be refreshed with a simple click.
 - **Weather Forecast:** Provides a dynamic 5-day weather forecast (sourced from the OpenWeatherMap API) based on a user-defined city.
-Each forecast card links to detailed weather data on the National Weather Service website.
+Each forecast card shows temperature in Celsius, weather description, and weather icon.
 - **Service Dashboard:** Quick access buttons for external services such as Sonarr, Radarr, NZBGet, Unifi Controller, Code Server, and monitoring tools (e.g., Portainer and Glances).
 - **User Settings:** Allows users to update their preferred city to tailor the weather information.
 - **Admin User Management:** A dedicated administration section (accessible under `/admin`) enables listing, adding, editing, and deleting users.
-- **SQLite Database:** A lightweight SQLite database is automatically created and updated on startup to store user information and settings.
+- **Database Support:** Uses PostgreSQL for robust data storage in both development and production environments.
 - **Caching:** Uses Flask-Caching to cache responses from external APIs (dog and cat images, weather forecasts) for improved performance.
-- **Dark Mode:** A dark mode toggle is provided on every page, allowing users to switch themes on the fly.
+- **Dark Mode:** A dark mode toggle is provided on every page, allowing users to switch between light and dark themes.
+- **Improved UI & Responsiveness:** Modern templates and CSS styles with enhanced dark mode support and improved responsiveness across devices.
 - **Dockerized Environment:** Comes with Docker and Docker Compose configurations to ease containerized deployment in production.
+- **Rate Limiting:** Implements Flask-Limiter for API rate limiting (currently disabled but configurable).
+- **CSRF Protection:** Implements Flask-WTF CSRF protection for enhanced security.

 ---

 ## Project Structure

 - **app.py:** Main Flask application that handles routes, sessions, API calls, and error handling.
-- **manage_db.py:** A CLI tool for database management (adding, updating, listing, and deleting users).
+- **src/user_manager_blueprint.py:** Blueprint for user management functionality.
 - **wsgi.py:** WSGI entry point (for servers such as Gunicorn).
 - **templates/**: Contains the HTML templates:
   - `base.html` – Common layout with navigation, messages, and dark mode toggle.